-Don't leverage hardware-based key security.
-These approaches present several challenges, such as lack of support for specific cryptographic algorithms or operations, infrequent (security) update cycles and fragmentation of solutions over different mobile platforms.
+Assure availability of required cryptographic algorithms and protocols, across platforms.
+Mobile platforms often provide some cryptographic capabilities.
+These platform capabilities often present several challenges, such as lack of support for specific cryptographic algorithms or operations, infrequent (security) update cycles, and fragmentation of solutions over different mobile platforms.
 In most cases, third-party app developers can't access the hardware-based Trusted Execution Environments or Secure Enclave, as these are restricted by the smartphone vendor.
-Standard available crypto APIs available in the mobile Operating Systems are also leave your keys vulnerable and exposed when the device is rooted or jailbroken, or simply stopped receiving security updates.
+Standard available crypto APIs available in the mobile Operating Systems also leave your keys vulnerable and exposed when the device is rooted or jailbroken, or simply stopped receiving security updates.

 Employ white-box cryptography.
-To establish strong, resilient, and efficient defenses around cryptographic keys, mobile payment app developers need to employ white-box cryptography.
-This software-based technology transforms and obscures cryptographic algorithms so that keys never appear in the clear, and execution logic is unexploitable.
-Consequently, keys can't be extracted even if the device has been compromised.
+To establish strong, resilient, and efficient defenses around cryptographic keys, mobile payment and neobank app developers need to employ white-box cryptography.
+This software-based technology transforms and protects cryptographic algorithms such that keys never appear in the clear, and execution logic is unexploitable.
+Consequently, keys can't be extracted even if the device has been fully compromised.

-With Zimperium's zKeyBox, teams can establish strong security around cryptographic keys, without being saddled by the challenges of internally sourced or hardware-based protection approaches. zKeyBox ensures keys are obscured, concealed, and never shown in plaintext, even if an attacker gains control of the execution environment.
+With Zimperium's zKeyBox, development teams establish strong security for their cryptographic keys, without being saddled by the challenges of internally sourced or hardware-based protection approaches. zKeyBox ensures keys are protected, concealed, and never shown in plaintext, even if an attacker gains complete control of the execution environment.